MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

   "0" and "1" defined here)
 * a 2 octet field for SvcFieldPriority as an integer in network byte order.
 If SvcRecordType is "0", SvcFieldPriority MUST be 0.
-* a 1 octet length field for the SvcDomainName.
-If SvcRecordType is "1", a length of 0 indicates that uri-host is omitted.
-Otherwise, this value MUST NOT be 0.
-* the uncompressed SvcDomainName of the specified length, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
+* the uncompressed SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
-* a 2 octet length field for the SvcFieldValue
-* the SvcFieldValue byte string of the specified length (up to 65536 characters)
+* the SvcFieldValue byte string, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RRDATA and DNS message sizes).

-When SvcRecordType is "0", the length of SvcFieldValue SHOULD be 0 and clients MUST ignore the contents of non-empty SvcFieldValue fields.
+When SvcRecordType is "0", the SvcFieldValue SHOULD be empty ("") and clients MUST ignore the contents of non-empty SvcFieldValue fields.